yev/java-ffmpeg-pipe/README.md

 My hack is to use a particlur binary signature of the end of image format (png and jpeg).
 The valid image file has always 2 last bytes equal to FF D9

 Another, more elegant solution with pure Java approach is using [Xuggler](http://www.xuggle.com/xuggler/) library.
+Xuggler has JNI calls to embeded ffmpeg to get job done.